bbudescu/bbudescu.github.io/tech_specs.md

 - image preprocessing: standardization, contrast normalization, ZCA whitening etc.
 - image augmentation
 - architectures: resnet, fpn, unet, mobilenet etc.
-- detectors: yolo, SSD, RetinaNet, \[None / Fast / Faster / Mask\]-RCNN head etc.
+- detectors: yolo, SSD, RetinaNet, \[None / Fast / Faster / Mask\]-RCNN heads etc.
 - I've used other things as well, but I can't really remember them right now.

 I'm familiar with, have not yet used professionally, and would welcome the opportunity to apply: